+We operate an integrated network of midstream energy assets.
 Our business strategies are to:

-- capitalize on expected increases in natural gas, NGL and crude oil production resulting from development activities in the Rocky Mountain region and U.S. Gulf Coast regions, including the Gulf of Mexico; - capitalize on expected demand growth for natural gas, NGLs, crude oil and refined products; - maintain a diversified portfolio of midstream energy assets and expand this asset base through growth capital projects and accretive acquisitions of complementary midstream energy assets; - share capital costs and risks through joint ventures or alliances with strategic partners, including those that will provide the raw materials for these growth projects or purchase the projects' end products; and - increase fee-based cash flows by investing in pipelines and other fee-based businesses.
+- capitalize on expected increases in natural gas, NGL and crude oil production resulting from development activities in the Rocky Mountains, Midcontinent, Northeast and U.S. Gulf Coast regions, including the Barnett Shale, Haynesville Shale, Eagle Ford Shale, Marcellus Shale and Gulf of Mexico producing regions; - capitalize on demand for natural gas, NGLs, crude oil and refined and petrochemical products; - maintain a diversified portfolio of midstream energy assets and expand this asset base through growth capital projects and accretive acquisitions of complementary midstream energy assets; - share capital costs and risks through joint ventures or alliances with strategic partners, including those that will provide the raw materials for these growth projects or purchase the projects' end products; and - enhance the stability of our cash flows by investing in pipelines and other fee-based businesses.